 Manatee County Lifeguarded Beaches

-Coquina Beach, Cortez Beach and Manatee Public Beach are the only beaches in Manatee County that provide beachgoers with professional lifeguard and medical rescue services.
-Although the lifeguards are stationed at these two beaches, they are dispatched by 911 operators to water emergencies along our waterways and beaches, so you will see them at various locations on and off the sand.
+Coquina Beach, Cortez Beach, and Manatee Public Beach are the only beaches in Manatee County that provide beachgoers with professional lifeguard and medical rescue services.
+Although the lifeguards are stationed at these three beaches, they are dispatched by 911 operators to various emergency calls throughout Anna Maria Island, Manatee County, and neighboring areas on and off the sand.

 Lifeguard Hours